 Scottish Child Abuse Inquiry

-Witness Statement of

-НКС

-Support person present: No

-1. My name is HKC 1984.
+Witness Statement of HKC Support person present: No 1.
+My name is HKC My date of birth is 1984.
 My contact details are known to the Inquiry.
-1

-Life before going into care

-- I grew up on the south side of Glasgow.
-I lived with my parents and and and my brother, who is 14 months older than me.
-My dad was a self-employed handyman, he could fix anything. - I went to primary school here and there and then started in Darnley Primary School.
+Life before going into care 2.
+I grew up on the south side of Glasgow.
+I lived with my parents and and my brother, who is 14 months older than me.
+My dad was a self-employed handyman, he could fix anything.
+3. I went to primary school here and there and then started in Darnley Primary School.
 I liked it there.
-I was there until I was five years old, in 1990. - In 1990 a family member was baby-sitting my brother and I. His name was My parents were out playing darts.
-We were in our house at Nitshill, Glasgow.
-He woke me up and left my brother sleeping.
-He took me to another room and sexually abused me. - 5.
-I told my parents straight away when they came home.
-Construction ran straight out of the house.
+I was there until I was five years old, in 1990.
+4. In 1990 a family member was baby-sitting my brother and I. His name was 5.
+I told my parents straight away when they came home. ran straight out of the house.
 Mum and dad didn't want to believe it.
 They didn't want to discuss it, they just swept it under the carpet.
 The matter was not reported to the police.
+1